Kediri (city)

 Kediri (ꦏꦸꦛꦏꦝꦶꦫꦶ, Kutha Kadhiri, /jv/) is a city, located near the Brantas River in the province of East Java on the island of Java in Indonesia.
-It covers an area of 67.23 km^{2} and had a population of 268,950 at the 2010 Census and 286,796 at the 2020 Census; the official estimate as at mid 2024 was 301,424 (comprising 149,683 males and 151,741 females).
-It is one of two 'Daerah Tingkat II' that have the name 'Kediri' (the other is the Regency of Kediri, which surrounds the city).
-The city is administratively separated from the Regency, of which it was formerly the capital.
+It covers an area of 67.23 km^{2} and had a population of 268,950 at the 2010 Census and 286,796 at the 2020 Census; the official estimate as of mid 2025 was 301,815 (comprising 149,851 males and 151,964 females).

+It is one of two 'Daerah Tingkat II' (second level of administration) that have the name 'Kediri'; the other is the Regency of Kediri (Kabupaten Kediri), which geographically surrounds the city but is administratively separate from it, although it was formerly the regency's capital.
+The city's urbanised area extends beyond the city limits into the regency, notably into Ngasem District north of the city, and had 445,344 residents in 1990, making it the third most populous urban area in East Java after Surabaya and Malang.

 Archaeological artefacts discovered in 2007 appeared to indicate that the region around Kediri may have been the location of the Kediri Kingdom, a Hindu kingdom in the 11th century.

 The city is a major trade centre for the Indonesian sugar and cigarette industry.
 Kediri is the second largest city by economy in East Java, after Surabaya, with a 2016 estimated GDP at Rp76.95 trillion.